 It was easy for me to board a ship and travel to a far-off land to work and travel and hitchhike around the country, just as I pleased.
 All I needed was a passport and visa, a small backpack for my belongings and some money.

-Like the saying goes, “you should travel when you’re young” and I agree with that.
+As the saying goes, “you should travel when you’re young” and I agree with that.
 I did.
-I lived the life of a gipsy for ten years from the time I boarded the big ship in Italy and headed for Australia.
+I lived the life of a nomad for ten years from the time I boarded the big ship in Italy and headed for Australia.

 The settling down period

 Most of us travellers will settle down sooner or later.
 It’s mostly because we get tired of life on the road and living out of a backpack; tired of constantly moving around and sleeping in a different bed every night.